-In open and closed cases, the Regions should release to all requesters, whether a party to the case or not, based on a specific request, any formal documents in a case and any other non-privacy and non-confidential material in the case file, such as collective-bargaining agreements and most newspaper clippings.1 See, e.g., 29 C.F.R. § 102.45, defining formal record documents in unfair labor practice proceedings.
+In open and closed cases, the Regions should release to all requesters, whether a party to the case or not, based on a specific request, any formal documents in a case and any other nonconfidential material in the case file, such as collective-bargaining agreements and newspaper clippings.
+See, e.g., 29 C.F.R.
+102.45, defining formal record documents in unfair labor practice proceedings.
 Additionally, if the request includes transcripts and the transcript is available on CD for a minimal cost, the request can be processed.
-If only a hard copy is available, prior to processing the request, in light of the considerable expense of duplication, the FOIA processor should obtain the consent of the requester to assume costs.2
+If only a here copy is available, prior to processing the request, in light of the considerable expense of duplication, the FOIA processor should obtain the consent of the requester to assume cost.

-In addition, FOIA processors should not withhold or redact any material solely because it identifies Agency personnel unless some harm would result from disclosure, for example, where there is evidence of harassment or threats of violence to the Board agent involved in the case or if there are allegations of Board agent misconduct.3 For a discussion regarding disclosure of Board agent information, see Chapter IX.
-Exemption 6.
+In addition, FOIA processors should not withhold or redact any material solely because it identifies Agency personnel unless some horm would result from disclosure, for example, where there is evidence of harassment or threats of violence to the Board agent involved in the case.
+For a discussion regarding disclosure of Board agent information, see Exemption 6 Chapter (Ch.
+IX), p.7.

-1 See Appendix for Sample Language for Letters referring to the formal documents and to documents the requester already has in its possession where the request is for all documents in the investigative file.
+&lt;sup>1 See Appendix for sample letters referring to the formal documents and to documents the requester already has in its possession where the request is for all documents in the investigative file.

-2 Federal Advisory Committee Act, 5 U.S.C. app.
+&lt;sup>2 Federal Advisory Committee Act, 5 U.S.C. app.
 2, § 11 ("agencies . . . shall make available to any person, at actual cost of duplication, copies of transcripts of agency proceedings").
 Pursuant to the Agency's contract with its court reporting companies, the Agency can reproduce and turn over a transcript in response to a formal FOIA request.
 However, if an informal request is made for a transcript, the requester should be referred to the court reporting company and will have to purchase a copy from the company.

-3 The identity of Board-side personnel assigned to a particular case should never be disclosed.
-Contact the Board's FOIA officer in Washington with any questions.
+&lt;sup>3 The identity of Board-side personnel assigned to a particular case should never be disclosed.
+Contact Headquarters' Board FOIA Officer with any questions.